alwaysbegrowing/blog/content/posts/2023/09-18-adding-langchain.md

 ### Send it off and Hope

 The prompt is sent to the OpenAI API, and the response is hopefully good.
 And hopefully adheres to the schema!
-Now the magic part of the parser.
+Now for the magic part of the parser.

 ```ts
 await parser.parse(completion);